JBudiman00/BlogSite/README.md

 Developing a frontend blog website to track me and my girlfriends adventures.

 Version 1.0

+Tech Stack:
+Frontend - Next.JS, Tailwind CSS
+Backend - Express.JS
+ORM - Prisma
+Database - MySQL

+Platform:
+The frontend is hosted on Vercel and the backend uses serverless functions from Vercel.

+Security Authentication:
+Secure JWT Authentication is used for admin login.
+An http-only access token and refresh token is generated.
+The access token has a lifespan of 15 minutes to reduce security threat vulnerabilites, with the refresh token serving to allow users to get new tokens without having to relog into the system.
+The passport library was used to make this possible.

+Color Scheme:
+Taken from a template on Figma: https://www.figma.com/file/YYJNV4iBowwdagGVS1tbeB/Neutral-color-palette-inspiration-(Community)?type=design&node-id=0-1&mode=design&t=VRmvzCKe7T0KHeBb-0

 Features:

 &nbsp;&nbsp;&nbsp;&nbsp;-Home page (Recent, Random, featured blogs)